steven-mathew/articulat3-mirror/README.md

 #### Deployment Tools

+> [!WARNING]
+> These instructions will be updated in D5.
+In our video presentation, we showed a demo of DigitalOcean deployment.
+The steps will be similar and fully automated.
+We will also automate the process of starting workers further through Terraform as well and include CD.

 This application is composed of a frontend, backend, and task cluster.
-Both the frontend and backend are hosted on fly.io while the task cluster is hosted on a UofT GPU node.
+Both the frontend and backend are hosted on DigitalOcean while the task workers are hosted on UofT GPU nodes.

 We are using terraform to provision the resources we need on Google Cloud.
-For extension in D4/5, we plan on provisioning *deployment* of the frontend and backend through terraform as well (not just the Google Cloud managed services), using fly.io as a plugin provider.

 We will also be using Hashicorp Vault as extension to seal our secrets.